Starlight Tools

 It was measured in 1997

-Lamoreaux’s torsion pendulum experiment nailed the effect within a few percent, confirming the vacuum-fluctuation prediction.
+Lamoreaux’s torsion pendulum experiment confirmed the effect within experimental uncertainty, supporting the vacuum-fluctuation prediction.

 Experiment